 Hugo Cano-Fernández.
-Murcia University Bioloogy graduate, undertook the master's programme at University College University of London and is undertaking doctoral studies in evolutionary biology at Barcelona.
+Murcia University Bioloogy graduate, and committee member of MUPANTQUAT, undertook the master's programme at University College University of London and is undertaking doctoral studies in evolutionary biology at Barcelona.
 He has undertaken supervisory duties at our sites in recent field seasons.
 He has developed a useful handbook for us about the identification of the bones and teeth of Quaternary mammals at our sites.
-In 2020 he published H.Cano Fernández, A.Gómez Robles: "Assessing complexity in hominid dental evolution: Fractal analysis of great ape and human molars" American Journal of Physical Anthropology https://doi.org./10.002/ajpa.24178 (early on-line edition, October 4th, 2020).
+His publications include H.Cano Fernández, A.Gómez Robles: "Assessing complexity in hominid dental evolution: fractal analysis of great ape and human molars" American Journal of Physical Anthropology 174(2), 352-362, 2021.